hfs/landuse_without_buildings/README.md

 ![Map of land use areas and buildings](doc/landuse_buildings.jpg)

-The orange and purple areas are residential or farmyard land use areas.
+The orange and purple areas are residential land use areas.
 Light red are buildings.
 Orange areas are land use areas which are covered less than 5 % by buildings.
 They are processed further to eventually become challenge tasks.
 Purple areas contain more than 5 % buildings and are not further analyzed in this challenge.

 ![Map of land use areas split by streets](doc/landuse_split.jpg)